 You’ll be very lucky to ever see this large long-legged bird as it prefers to hide.
 You may see it in grass near water, or ‘sloping’ across the road.
 If you listen closely on a still night you may hear its faint booming call.
-It’s been spotted or heard a few times around Waikawa Beach.
+It’s been spotted or heard a few times around Waikawa Beach and has 3 breeding areas locally: in a private wetland at the south end of Reay Mackay Grove, at the lakes at the corner of Reay Mackay Grove and Strathnaver Drive, and near the speedbump furthest from Sarah Street along Strathnaver Drive.
 He aha tērā?
 What is that?

 Scroll down to see the answer.